sensu/sensu-slack-handler/README.md

 }
 ```

 **Security Note:** The Slack webhook url is treated as a security sensitive configuration option in this example and is loaded into the handler config as an env_var instead of as a command argument.
-Command arguments are commonaly readable from the process table by other unprivaledged users on a system (ex: `ps` and `top` commands), so it's a better practise to read in sensitive information via environment variables or configuration files on disk.
+Command arguments are commonly readable from the process table by other unprivaledged users on a system (ex: `ps` and `top` commands), so it's a better practise to read in sensitive information via environment variables or configuration files on disk.
 The `--webhook-url` flag is provided as an override for testing purposes.

 ## Usage examples